iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 ## Introduction

-Want to turn your Intel® NUC DE3815TYKE into an Artificially Intelligent, IoT Connected CCTV Hub?
+Want to turn your Intel® NUC DE3815TYKE, or any Linux Desktop running Ubuntu into an Artificially Intelligent, IoT Connected CCTV Hub?
 This tutorial is for you!.

 ## What Will We Build?

-The tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication, an Intel® NUC DE3815TYKE 1 or more IP Cameras, an optional Realsense camera, and our own deep learning neural network based on the popular OpenFace facial recognition toolkit.
+The tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication, an Intel® NUC DE3815TYKE or any Linux Desktop running Ubuntu, 1 or more IP Cameras, an optional Realsense camera, and our own deep learning neural network based on the popular OpenFace facial recognition toolkit.

 ## Python Versions